arthurmensch/web/_posts/2016-06-10-massive-matrix-factorization-for-fMRI-and-recommender-systems.markdown

 title:  "Massive Matrix Factorization for fMRI and Recommender Systems"
 date:   2016-06-10 10:19:34 +0200
 categories: research
+images:

+ - url: /assets/figures/brains.png
+ - alt: 10x speed-up for brain decomposition
+ - title: 10x speed-up for brain decomposition

 ---
-{% include mathjax.html %}

 As ICML approaches, I will give a quick overview of our work on efficient matrix factorization for very large datasets.
 Our focus was to scale *matrix factorization* techniques for functional MRI, a domain where data to decompose is now at terabyte scale.
 Along the way, we also designed a encouraging proof-of-concept experiment for collaborative filtering.

+{% include mathjax.html %}

 We'll start by reviewing matrix factorization techniques for interpretable data decomposition. $$\def\EE{\mathbb E}    \def\RR{\mathbb R}    \def\PP{\mathbb P}    \def\A{\mathbf A} \def\D{\mathbf D} \def\M{\mathbf M} \def\X{\mathbf X} \def\b{\mathbf b} \def\a{\mathbf a} \def\d{\mathbf d} \def\x{\mathbf x} \def\balpha{\boldsymbol{\alpha}} \def\argmin{\text{argmin}}$$